Expansions of Iterated Stratonovich Stochastic Integrals from the Taylor-Stratonovich Expansion, Based on Multiple Trigonometric Fourier Series. Comparison With the Milstein Expansion: Some Technical Problems of the Milstein Approach

-As we mentioned before, the technical peculiarities of the Milstein expansion may result in repeated series (iterated limit transitions) in contradiction to multiple series (one operation of limit transition) taken from the theorems 1 and 2.
+Obviously that the Milstein approach \cite{Mi2} leads to iterated series (iterated application of the operation of limit transitions) in contradiction to multiple series (the operation of limit transition is implemented only once) from Theorems 1--7.

-In the case of simplest stochastic integral of 2nd multiplicity $I_{(00)T,t}^{*(i_1 i_2)}$, this problem was avoided as we saw earlier.
-However, the situation is not the same for simplest stochastic integrals of 3rd multiplicity $I_{(000)T,t}^{*(i_1 i_2 i_3)}$.
+For the case of simplest stochastic integral $I_{(00)T,t}^{*(i_1 i_2)}$ of second multiplicity this problem was avoided as we saw earlier.
+However, the situation is not the same for the simplest iterated stochastic integral $I_{(000)T,t}^{*(i_1 i_2 i_3)}$ of third multiplicity.

 Let us denote

 where $\lambda_l=1$ if $i_l=1,\ldots,m$ and $\lambda_l=0$ if $i_l=0;$ $l=1,\ldots,k$ (${\bf w}_{\tau}^{(i)}={\bf f}_{\tau}^{(i)}$ for $i=1,\ldots,m$ and ${\bf w}_{\tau}^{(0)}=\tau$).